-There was a time in my life where that phrase “you don’t look like what you’ve been through” would hit a bit of a nerve.
-Not because it was meant to offend, but because of what it implied: that the evidence of my past pain should somehow still be visible in my face, my body, my demeanor.
-That looking good and feeling good, somehow made my story less real and to be honest, it used to irritate me.
-But with time, I realized something powerful: That phrase?
-It was never an insult.
-But a testament.
+There was a time in my life where that phrase “you don’t look like what you’ve been through” would hit a nerve.
+Not because it was said in attempt to offend, but because of what it implied: that the evidence of my past pain should somehow still be visible in my face, my body, my demeanor.

 The Bitterness We Don’t Talk About